 The first ISGA Conference was hosted in Winchester, England by Learning through Landscapes in 2010, and the UK has a long history of improving school grounds and access to outdoor learning.

 In recent years, Scotland in particular has driven strong development of policy, curriculum and practice in outdoor learning and play and now places outdoor learning at the heart of its Curriculum for Excellence.
 Scotland’s Standards for Teacher Registration also requires all teachers to actively seek outdoor learning opportunities, and daily free play in nature has been made a right of all children in Scotland.

 We’re excited to hear from Scotland-based speakers throughout the conference about their challenges and achievements in this process, as Scotland aspires to become ‘the best place to grow up’.

-A historically important city, Stirling is the gateway to the wild and remote Highlands to the north, and busy lowland cities to the south.
+Stirling is situated in the very heart of Scotland and is a gateway between the wild and remote Highlands to the North and busy lowland cities to the South.